walidelnozahy/cloud/docs/workflows/index.md

 > share feature-1 --overwrite

 # Once the team is happy with the changes, publish to "dev"
-# for additional integration tests and  feedback
+# for additional integration tests and feedbacks
 > deploy dev
 ```